-Based on true events, ‘Party Monster’ starring Macaulay Culkin, Seth Green and Chlӧe Savigny was effectively ‘Electroclash – The Movie’; ‘Take Me To The Club’ written and produced by Bruno Coviell captured the tension and euphoria of nightlife.
+Apparently based on true events, ‘Party Monster’ starring Macaulay Culkin, Seth Green and Chlӧe Savigny was effectively ‘Electroclash – The Movie’; ‘Take Me To The Club’, written and produced by Bruno Coviell, captured the tension and euphoria of nightlife.
 Electrofied slap bass and sinister sequences added some gothic grandeur to the aural hedonism.
 “I only feel right under bright lights… take me to the club” was the profound proclamation!

 Available on the album ‘Party Monster’ (V/A) via TVT Soundtrax

 ‘I Feel Love’ meets THE PSYCHEDELIC FURS on this duo’s amazing debut single, SYNTAX consisted of Jan Burton and ex-FLUKE member Mike Tournier.
 The 8 minute full length version possessed a pulsing hypnotic quality while spacey Sci-Fi synths and full-fat sequences recalled a bygone disco age but updating the template for a new century.
 Dark but immensely danceable!

 Available on the album ‘Meccano Mind’ via Illustrious/Sony Music